bdittmer-godaddy/if/README.md

 Section 1 - Hallway

 The Second Floor Hallway is a room.
 The description is "This is a long narrow hallway.
 There are pictures and inspirational sayings on all the walls.
-There is a short bookshelf along the wall.[line break][line break]To the north is a Bedroom.[line break]To the west is a Bedroom.[line break]To the south is a Bedroom.[line break]To the east is a Bedroom.[line break]To the southwest is a Bathroom."
+There is a short bookshelf along the wall.[line break][line break]Down is the foyer[line break]To the north is a Bedroom.[line break]To the west is a Bedroom.[line break]To the south is a Bedroom.[line break]To the east is a Bedroom.[line break]To the southwest is a Bathroom."
 [put book in bookshelf???]

 A Second Floor Hallway Closet is a openable closed container.
 The description is "The closet contains various board games, towels, etc... ".